Mihaicv/Team-Team_Delivery-BackEnd/README.md

 </p>

-The meals is organized about categories, each category has a list of meals
+The menu is organized in categories, each category having its own list of dishes.

 <p align="center">
   <img src="images/poza11.jpg" width="313" title="hover text">
   <img src="images/poza17.jpg" width="510" >
 </p>

-An user can has a list of favorites meals.
+An user can create its own list of favorites.
 <p align="center">
 <img src="images/poza12.jpg" width="350">
 </p>

-For person who cooks, application has a page's meal where find the recipe's meal.
+For the individuals who cook, the application has embedded the recepises list for each .
 <p align="center">
 <img  src="images/poza15.jpg" width="350">
 </p>